 For crochet braid installs, faux loc crochets, sew-in weaves, or wig installs we prefer that you have your hair already on hand.
 There is a tremendous variety of styles and at this time we do not retail hair.
 For crochet styles or faux locs, we recommend FreeTress brand hair.
 For sew-in weaves, clients generally need three bundles of hair.
 Drop us a note in the app chat or email email@example.com for more info on hair!

-What is the standard length for box braids?
+What is the standard width/length for box braids?

-Our starting prices for box braids are based on mid-back aka bra strap length braids.
-Given the additional time needed for longer lengths, the add-on fee for waist length braids is $35, and $70 for hip length braids.
+Our starting prices for box braids are based on medium-width (index-finger sized), waist length braids.
+Given the additional time needed for longer lengths, the add-on fee for is $35 for hip length braids, and increases accordingly for smaller width braids.
 Additional fees may apply in the event that you would like to cut and reseal braids after we’ve already completed a longer length.

 How long should I keep my braids?
 And can Colour take them down?